Ever since I purchased my wheat grinder, I’ve been excited at the idea of making a whole wheat artisan-style bread.

 If your 100% whole wheat sourdough bread seems like it can’t hold its shape as well as you’d like, then you may need to cut your rise time.
 If you want an even more open crumb, you may need to bump up the hydration even further and refrigerate your dough during bulk fermentation to extend your rise times beyond what I’ve listed here.

 Once you’ve found a time that works best for you, let me know in the comments below!
 I love making good recipes even better.

 My 100% whole wheat sourdough bread is high in fiber, and it doesn’t have any additional ingredients like sugar, butter, or milk that would add to the calorie count.
 As a result, it’s a healthy bread overall:

 Of course, I shaped my bread into a boule, which means my slices are going to be bigger in the middle and smaller on the end.
 My calories per serving are going to vary from slice to slice, and yours likely will, too.

 Did You Try It?

 I know this recipe is a long and difficult one, but it’s definitely worth trying, especially if you like whole wheat bread.
 If you do end up trying it, or if you have some suggestions for improving this recipe, let me know in the comments below!
-I’d love to make the ultimate whole wheat bread recipe, and with your help, I can.
+I’d love to make the ultimate 100% whole wheat sourdough bread recipe, and with your help, I can.